Understand your BigQuery data and queries

 Make sure you have selected the correct project and you should be able to see your data like this:

-Eleven tables are currently streamed to BigQuery:
+The following data is currently being streamed to BigQuery:

-1. Attachments: This table contains URLs to your media.
+3. Attachments: contains URLs to your media.

-2. Cards: This table contains all your pre-loaded content.
+4. Cards: contains all your pre-loaded content.

-5. Contact Details: This is a legacy table and can be ignored by most.
+8. Contact Details: This is a legacy table and can be ignored by most.
 The Contacts table now has this information.

-6. Faqs: This is a legacy table and can be ignored by most.
+10. Faqs: This is a legacy table and can be ignored by most.
 The Cards table now has this information.

 We created a separate article with example queries to assist you.